tinacms/tinacms-site/content/docs/getting-started/introduction.md

 **Gatsby Starters**
 - [Gatsby Blog Starter](https://github.com/tinacms/gatsby-starter-tinacms) with Tina — The classic Gatsby starter, but Tinified.
 - [Tina Grande](https://github.com/tinacms/tina-starter-grande) — A more advanced starter to showcase the power of Tina.
-- [Tina Brevifolia](https://github.com/kendallstrautman/brevifolia-gatsby-tinacms) — A markdown-based blog with minimalist design and Tina for editing.
+- [Tina Brevifolia](https://github.com/kendallstrautman/brevifolia-gatsby-tinacms) — A Markdown-based blog with minimalist design and Tina for editing.

 Want to add your starter?
 Make a [PR](/docs/contributing/guidelines) to add your Tina site to this list.